-Spanning a length of 5,000 miles and made up of 54 distinct countries, Africa is one of the largest and most diverse continents in the world.
+Spanning a length of 5,000 miles and made up of 54 distinct countries, Africa is one of the most diverse continents in the world.

 From the vast sand dunes of the North to the soaring plateaus of the South – and everything in between – Africa boasts spectacular scenery, captivating culture, and wonderful wildlife.
 This is a continent where adventure truly abounds.

-Plus, while other tourist destinations can often be overrun with tourists, many African hotspots are quieter and more authentic – places where outdoor adventure is all about immersive cultural experiences and embracing sustainable travel.
-So if you’ve always wanted to go to Africa or you’re dreaming about returning, we’ve got some inspiration for you.
+Plus, while other destinations can often be overrun with tourists, many African hotspots are quieter and more authentic – places where outdoor adventure is all about immersive cultural experiences and embracing sustainable travel.

 Many of us will already be used to hearing about Kenyan safaris or trips to see the Egyptian pyramids.
-But we’ve pulled together a list of eight exciting and different African destinations for a life-changing adventure.
+But we’ve pulled together a list of eight exciting and different African destinations.
+If you’re ready to book the adventure of a lifetime, you can browse holiday deals on our website.

 1. Namib-Naukluft National Park, Namibia